 We note that our (5,3,3) pattern of the title slide requires six colors, whereas Circle Limit III only needs four.
-In fact the color symmetry group of our pattern is the alternating group A(5).
+In fact the color symmetry group of our pattern is the alternating group A(5) (not the symmetric group as in the abstract).